Why Email Structure Matters

 - End-to-End Encryption – Your message is encrypted on your device and only decrypted by the recipient.
 No one else, not even Atomic Mail, can read it.

 - Zero-Access Architecture – Your inbox is off-limits to us.
-Not even administrators can see your email contents.
+Not even Atomic Mail can see your encrypted email contents.

 - Alias Email Addresses – Create multiple identities to protect your real address and reduce tracking.